Dr. Kwan is a radiologist who specializes in interventional radiology for liver, colon, and rectal cancers.

 Interventional radiology, interventional oncology, primary and secondary liver cancers, uterine fibroid embolization

-- Assistant Professor, Department of Radiology, University of Washington School of Medicine
+- Associate Professor, Department of Radiology, University of Washington School of Medicine

 - Attending Interventional Radiologist, Seattle Cancer Care Alliance